node-red/cookbook.nodered.org/http/handle-url-parameters.md

-Use named path parameters in your <code class="node">HTTP In</code> node's `URL` property and then access the specific value provided in a request using the `req.params` property of the message.
+Use named path parameters in your <code class="node">HTTP In</code> node's `URL` property and then access the specific value provided in a request using the `msg.req.params` property of the message.

 #### Flow